-However, there are numerous plant sources of iron, including: lentils, beans, peas, cruciferous veggies, nuts, seeds and dried fruit.
-For help with absorption of non-heme iron, combine iron-rich plant foods with a vitamin C source (strawberries, lemon and kiwi are good options) to maximize bioavailability.
+However, there are numerous plant sources of iron, including lentils, beans, peas, cruciferous veggies, nuts, seeds, and dried fruit.
+To help with the absorption of non-heme iron, combine iron-rich plant foods with a vitamin C source (strawberries, lemon, and kiwi are good options) to maximize bioavailability.
 Additionally, cooking in a cast-iron pan can add a small amount of iron content to food.

 The recommended dietary allowance (RDA) of iron is: